UtsavSaksena/utsavsaksena.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I work at the intersection of macroeconomic policy, financial stability, and emerging technologies.
-As a Fellow at the National Institute of Public Finance and Policy (NIPFP), Ministry of Finance, I have worked on financial stability monitoring, sovereign credit ratings, crisis management frameworks, digital assets, and Artificial Intelligence (AI).

 I was recently a [Bretton Woods 2.0 Fellow](https://www.atlanticcouncil.org/programs/geoeconomics-center/bretton-woods-2-0/) at the Atlantic Council's GeoEconomics Center in Washington DC, where I worked on the role of multilateral institutions (IMF, WB, BIS) in governing Central Bank Digital Currency (CBDC).